wilsonmar/wilsonmar.github.io/_posts/2018-07-15-salesforce-onboarding.md

    PROTIP: Different products use the same salesforce.com domain, but use sub-domain prefixes to differentiate the product being used.

-1. Visit <a target="_blank" href="https://www.salesforce.com/products/?d=70130000000mIVK">this page</a> and scroll down for a list of products offered.
+1. Visit <a target="_blank" href="https://www.salesforce.com/products/?d=70130000000mIVK">the Salesforce Products page</a> and scroll down for a list of products offered.

-1. Watch a demo and get pricing information for each offering.
+1. Click to Watch a demo and get pricing information for each offering.

 1. Scroll near the bottom to click <a target="_blank" href="https://www.salesforce.com/form/signup/freetrial-sales/?d=cta-body-promo-4">START MY FREE TRIAL</a>, and fill in your information.

+   A Salesforce UX (User eXperience) screen appears with sample data.

 1. Click through the tour (Manage Your Pipeline, Close More Deals, Get Ready to Sell, Sell the Way You Want).